abhithube/chatterbox-microservices/README.md

 - User registration and login with email/password or OAuth with Google/GitHub
 - Email verification and password reset
-- Create parties to connect with other users (up to 10 parties)
+- Create parties to connect with other users
-- Join parties via an invite link (up to 10 users)
+- Join parties via an invite link
-- Create topics within parties (up to 10 topics)
+- Create topics within parties
 - Send messages to other users within topics

-## To Do

-1. Configure auto-scaling for Kubernetes deployments
-2. Finish testing MessagesService
-3. Create a landing page
-4. Implement client-side caching to improve performance and minimize loading spinners

 ## Tech Stack